chen-tony/chen-tony.github.io/_pages/home.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Tony Chen"
-excerpt: "About me"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /home/
-  - /
 ---

+{% include base-path %}

 Welcome to my website!
 This is very much under construction, so I apologize in advance for any and all issues you may run into.